• Skip to primary navigation

 Endings

-Your trip ends 130 river miles later in Dry Bay, Alaska.
+Your trip ends 153 miles later in Dry Bay, Alaska.
 At the conclusion of your river trip, you will board a small charter flight to either Whitehorse, Yukon Territory in Canada or Yakutat, Alaska, depending on which outfitter you choose.

 Price Includes